pip-services/pip-services-docs/content/en/golang/components/trace/null_tracer.md

 #### Trace
-Records an operation trace with its name and duration.
+Records an operation's trace with its name and duration.

 > (c [*NullTracer]()) Trace(correlationId string, component string, operation string, duration int64)

-- **correlationId**: string - (optional) transaction id to trace execution through a call chain.
+- **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
 - **component**: string - name of the called component
 - **operation**: string - name of the executed operation.
 - **duration**: int64 - execution duration in milliseconds.